Paris Paloma: Artistry

-Florence and the Machine and Hozier both influenced Paloma.
+Paloma has cited Florence and the Machine and Hozier as influences.

-During her childhood, Paloma's mother would play soul and jazz in the household.
-As she grew up, she developed an admiration for lyricists who tell stories and use wordplay in both simple and complex ways, such as Ed Sheeran.
+During her childhood, Paloma's mother played soul and jazz at home.
+Paloma developed an admiration for lyricists who tell stories and use wordplay in both simple and complex ways, such as Ed Sheeran.
 Sheeran's debut album + (2011) inspired Paloma to learn guitar.
 This translated into a further love for the storytelling of Florence + the Machine and Hozier, who "massively" influenced her.
 She cited Grimes for her "worldbuilding" and Aurora as further influences, and also mentioned enjoying The Mountain Goats and Harry Nilsson.

 Paloma often looks towards literature and mythology in her songwriting, as well as fine art.
 Her debut single "Narcissus" was directly inspired by artwork of the titular Greek myth, and her second single "Ocean Baby" evoked the characteristics of Pre-Raphaelite paintings.
 Her 2021 single "the last beautiful thing i saw is the thing that blinded me" alludes to Daphne du Maurier's Rebecca, while Madeline Miller's Circe (2017) shaped parts of her 2023 single "Labour".
-Her debut album Cacophony drew from Stephen Fry's Mythos (2017); she also read Mona Chollet's In Defense of Witches (2022).
+Her debut album, Cacophony, drew from Stephen Fry's Mythos (2017); she also read Mona Chollet's In Defense of Witches (2022).